Botulinum toxin

-Botulinum toxin, or botulinum neurotoxin (BoNT), is a neurotoxic protein produced by the bacterium Clostridium botulinum and related species.
+Botulinum toxin, botulinum neurotoxin, or botox is a neurotoxic protein produced by the bacterium Clostridium botulinum and related species, and it is the deadliest known substance ever recorded in the chemical literature.
 It prevents the release of the neurotransmitter acetylcholine from axon endings at the neuromuscular junction, thus causing flaccid paralysis.
 The toxin causes the disease botulism.
 The toxin is also used commercially for medical and cosmetic purposes.
+Botulinum toxin is an acetylcholine release inhibitor and a neuromuscular blocking agent.

 The seven main types of botulinum toxin are named types A to G (A, B, C1, C2, D, E, F and G).
 New types are occasionally found.
 Types A and B are capable of causing disease in humans, and are also used commercially and medically.
 Types C–G are less common; types E and F can cause disease in humans, while the other types cause disease in other animals.

+In 2025 the structure of the complete 14 subunit botulinum neurotoxin complex (L-PTC) was solved.